-Psychological Principles and Practices: Programming for Learners with Special Needs
+Psychological Principles and Practices:

-Programming for Learners with Special Needs0.5 unitPrerequisite: GSPY 6872 or equivalent0.5 unit
+Programming for Learners with Special Needs 0.5 unit Prerequisite: GSPY 6872 or equivalent 0.5

 An overview of current approaches to the development and application of individual educational programs and procedures for learners.
 Within a supervised practicum context, students will develop and implement programs on a one-to-one basis and/or in small group situations or in consultation with teachers, with selected children with identified exceptionalities.